prometheus/docs/content/blog/2015-06-03-service-discovery-introduction.md

       job: 'job2'
 ```

-Through a mechanism named _relabeling_ any label can be removed, created, or modified on a per-target level.
+Through a mechanism named [_relabeling_](http://prometheus.io/docs/operating/configuration/#relabeling-relabel_config),
+any label can be removed, created, or modified on a per-target level.
+This
-This allows fine-grained labeling that can also take into account meta-data coming from the service discovery.
+enables fine-grained labeling that can also take into account metadata coming
-Relabeling is the last stage of label assignment and overwrites any labels previously set.
+from the service discovery.
+Relabeling is the last stage of label assignment
+and overwrites any labels previously set.

 Relabeling works as follows:

-- A list of source labels is defined
+- A list of source labels is defined.
-- For each target the values of those labels are concatenated with a separator
+- For each target, the values of those labels are concatenated with a separator.
-- A regular expression is matched against the resulting string
+- A regular expression is matched against the resulting string.
-- A new value based on those matches is assigned to another label
+- A new value based on those matches is assigned to another label.

 Mutiple relabeling rules can be defined for each scrape configuration.
 A simple one
 that squashes two labels into one, looks as follows: